siquick/phapi_python/readme.md

-This is a few useful commands for the Performance Horizon API.
+Python library for the Performance Horizon API.
 --
 You'll need to create a `config.py` file following the template in `config_template.py`.
 You will need the `requests` library installed.

---

 ### Syntax and example